 Bond claims without the other party's consent

-When CBS receives a bond claim without the other party's consent, the person who does not consent to the bond refund is notified of the claim.
+When CBS receives a bond refund form claiming all or part of the bond without the other party's consent, the person who does not consent to the bond refund is notified of the claim.
 The notice provides information about the claim so they have a chance to dispute it and includes the date that CBS need to receive a response.

 Bond claims involving Housing SA